-(h) Add the MW from energy delivered to ERCOT through registered BLTs during an EEA to GTBD.
+(i) Add the MW from energy delivered to ERCOT through registered BLTs during an EEA to GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the ERCOT Operator.

-(i) Subtract the MW from energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid from GTBD.
+(j) Subtract the MW from energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid from GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the receiving grid operator.

-(j) Perform a SCED with changes to the inputs in items (a) through (i) above, considering only Competitive Constraints and the non-mitigated Energy Offer Curves.
+(k) Perform a SCED with changes to the inputs in items (a) through (i) above, considering only Competitive Constraints and the non-mitigated Energy Offer Curves.

-(k) Perform mitigation on the submitted Energy Offer Curves using the LMPs from the previous step as the reference LMP.
+(l) Perform mitigation on the submitted Energy Offer Curves using the LMPs from the previous step as the reference LMP.

-(l) Perform a SCED with the changes to the inputs in items (a) through (i) above, considering both Competitive and Non-Competitive Constraints and the mitigated Energy offer Curves.
+(m) Perform a SCED with the changes to the inputs in items (a) through (i) above, considering both Competitive and Non-Competitive Constraints and the mitigated Energy offer Curves.

-(m) Determine the positive difference between the System Lambda from item (l) above and the System Lambda of the second step in the two-step SCED process described in paragraph (10)(b) of Section 6.5.7.3, Security Constrained Economic Dispatch.
+(n) Determine the positive difference between the System Lambda from item (l) above and the System Lambda of the second step in the two-step SCED process described in paragraph (10)(b) of Section 6.5.7.3, Security Constrained Economic Dispatch.

-(n) Determine the amount given by the Value of Lost Load (VOLL) minus the sum of the System Lambda of the second step in the two step SCED process described in paragraph (10)(b) of Section 6.5.7.3 and the Real-Time On-Line Reserve Price Adder.
+(o) Determine the amount given by the Value of Lost Load (VOLL) minus the sum of the System Lambda of the second step in the two step SCED process described in paragraph (10)(b) of Section 6.5.7.3 and the Real-Time On-Line Reserve Price Adder.

-(o) The Real-Time On-Line Reliability Deployment Price Adder is the minimum of items (m) and (n) above.
+(p) The Real-Time On-Line Reliability Deployment Price Adder is the minimum of items (m) and (n) above.

 6.5.7.5 Ancillary Services Capacity Monitor